mishanguyen/PP1/README.md

 #### Project files:

-1. classCustomer.h contains class definition for a node of the list
+1. "classCustomer.h" contains class definition for a node of the list.

-2. classOrder.h contains class definitions for two types of orders: Pizza or Pasta, and an abstract parent class Order.
+2. "classOrder.h" contains class definitions for two types of orders: Pizza or Pasta, and an abstract parent class Order.

-3. class Line.h contains the implementation of the queue, which includes dequeue(), enqueue(), size(), front(), empty().
+3. "class Line.h" contains the implementation of the queue, which includes dequeue(), enqueue(), size(), front(), empty().

+4. "main.cpp" provides the menu options for the user.

 The user has to be one of the two roles: manager or customer.